 This is not a problem with AnQiCMS, but a default security mechanism.
-In order to ensure the security of the website and effectively prevent potential risks such as cross-site scripting attacks (XSS), AnQiCMS's template engine defaults to process all through{{变量}}The content to be output in the way is translated to HTML.
-This means, like<script>tags will be converted to<script>Thus, avoid the browser from recognizing it as executable code.
-This mechanism is especially important when handling untrusted content submitted by users.
+To ensure website security and effectively prevent potential risks such as cross-site scripting attacks (XSS), AnQiCMS's template engine defaults to process all through{{变量}}The content output in a way that performs HTML escaping.
+This means, like<script>The label will be converted to&lt;script&gt;This mechanism prevents the browser from recognizing it as executable code.
+This is particularly important when handling unreliable content submitted by users

-Understanding AnQiCMS template mechanism and default escaping
+Understand the AnQiCMS template mechanism and default escaping

-AnQiCMS uses a syntax similar to Django template engine, variables are enclosed in double curly braces{{变量}}Output, while the control logic is through single curly braces and percent signs{% 标签 %}defined.
-When you directly output a variable containing HTML in the template, for example{{archive.Content}}, the system will process the contents of the </>Convert special characters to their corresponding HTML entities to prevent the browser from executing any malicious code embedded within.
+AnQiCMS uses a syntax similar to the Django template engine, variables are enclosed in double braces{{变量}}Output, while the control logic is through single curly braces and the percentage sign{% 标签 %}Define.
+When you directly output a variable containing HTML in a template, for example{{archive.Content}}, the system will output the following</>Special characters are converted to their corresponding HTML entities to prevent the browser from executing any malicious code embedded within.

-Core Solution:safeFilter
+Core solution:safeFilter

-When the system determines that some output content has been reviewed and confirmed as safe by the administrator, and is indeed required to be rendered in HTML format, we can use the template engine provided by AnQiCMS.|safeFilter.
+When the system determines that certain output content has been reviewed and confirmed safe by the administrator, and indeed needs to be rendered in HTML format, we can use the AnQiCMS template engine provided by|safefilter.

-|safeThe function of the filter is very direct: it explicitly informs the template engine that this content is 'safe' and does not require HTML escaping, and can be rendered directly as HTML on the page.
+|safeThe filter's role is very direct: it explicitly informs the template engine that this content is 'safe', does not require HTML escaping, and can be rendered directly as HTML on the page.

-Its usage is very simple, just add it to the variable after which you need to output HTML.|safeas follows:
+Its usage is very simple, just add it to the variable after which you need to output HTML|safeand it is done:

 {{ 你的变量 | safe }}